Tommy-Knight/Tommy-Knight/README.md

 - 🔭 I’m currently studying and working collabratively with other students at Strive School!

 - 🌱 I’m learning **MERN-Stack.
-Open source full stack development**
+Open Source Full Stack development.**

-- 💬 Ask me about **Javascript, CSS, Sass, React, Node.js, Express, MongoDB**
+- 💬 Ask me about **Javascript, CSS, React, custom keyboard shortcuts or how my day has been.**

 - 📫 You can follow me on :  [![Twitter][1.2]][1]